InsultingPros/AcediaCore/docs/events.md

     while (nextSlot != none)
     {
         newValue = <SLOT_CLASS>(nextSlot).connect(<PARAMETERS>);
-        //  This check if necessary before using returned value if (!nextSlot.IsEmpty())
+        //  This check is necessary before using returned value if (!nextSlot.IsEmpty())
         {
             //  Now handle `newValue` however you see fit